PURPOSE: To take a course at another university in the Washington Consortium of Universities. For a list of participating universities, click here.

 Obtain the Consortium Request Form and the Consortium Registration Form from the above links.
 Meet with your academic adviser.
 If the course is deemed appropriate, the adviser signs both forms.
 Email your forms to email@example.com for Dean Seth Smith’s approval and signature.

-Once all approval steps are complete, the undergraduate Arts and Sciences office emails the completed forms to Enrollment Services copying the student.
 The Consortium Coordinator enters the information into the registration system.
 Students do not register directly on the web for Consortium courses.